Originally Published: March 16th, 2021

 Po’o means head.

-If you ever visit Kauai County, Hawaii, I think you should see The Lei Collective because they can teach you how to make your own and teach you more about its history.
+If you ever visit Kauai County, Hawaii, I think you should visit The Lei Collective because they can teach you how to make your own and teach you more about its history.

-Queen Victoria married Prince Albert on April 10th, 1840, and instead of wearing a dazzling royal tiara on her wedding day, she chose a charming flower crown made out of orange blossoms.
+Queen Victoria married Prince Albert on April 10th, 1840, and instead of wearing a dazzling royal tiara on her wedding day, she chose a charming flower crown made from orange blossoms.

 Her choice was inspired by an Ancient Chinese tradition where orange blossom flower crowns were worn for weddings to symbolize purity and fertility.

-Her departure from tradition began a new one where many of her daughters and daughters-in-law also opted to wear sweet orange blossom flower crowns for their weddings.
+Her departure from tradition inspired many of her daughters and daughters-in-law to also wear sweet orange blossom flower crowns on their wedding day.

 Over time, orange blossoms became quite dear to Queen Victoria.